jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 What this section does
 (1) This section sets out the formulas for calculating the value of the benefit that an employer provides to an employee by making a motor vehicle available for their private use.
 Quarterly payment
-(2) If FBT is paid quarterly, the value of the benefit is calculated using the formula— days × schedule 5 amount 90.
+(2) If FBT is paid quarterly, the value of the benefit is calculated using the formula—days × schedule 5 amount90.
 Annual payment
 (3) If FBT is paid on an annual basis, the value of the benefit is the total of the amounts calculated under subsection (2) for the 4 quarters in the applicable tax year.
 Payment by income year
-(4) If FBT is paid on an income year basis, the value of the benefit is calculated using the formula— days × schedule 5 amount 365.
+(4) If FBT is paid on an income year basis, the value of the benefit is calculated using the formula—days × schedule 5 amount365.
 Definition of items in formulas
 (5) In the formula,—
   (a) in subsection (2), days refers to the number of days in the quarter on which the vehicle is made available for private use, reduced by the number of days on which the vehicle was a work-related vehicle, or 90, whichever is less: